Boyz II Men & Babyface Team Up For Poignant Performance Of ‘A Song For Mama’ On ‘SNL’ At-Home Finale

 “Babyface is so damn chill he doesn’t even need an introduction,” one fan wrote.

 “In case any of us forgot how incredibly talented these men were and are.
-I mean, wow,” another wrote.
+I mean, wow,” another viewer said.

-“Please tell me I wasn’t the only one getting teary-eyed when this song was playing,” another fan wrote.
+“Please tell me I wasn’t the only one getting teary-eyed when this song was playing,” a fourth fan wrote.
 “Such a beautiful song thank you SNL and Boyz II Men.”

 Boyz II Men and Babyface were the third surprise musical guest grouping since Saturday Night Live switched to a remote format last month.
-On April 11, Coldplay frontman Chris Martin performed a cover of Bob Dylan’s “Shelter From The Storm,” and on April 25, Miley Cyrus sat outside by a firepit as she belted out a stunning performance rendition of Pink Floyd’s 1970s classic “Wish You Were Here.”
+On April 11, Coldplay frontman Chris Martin performed a cover of Bob Dylan’s “Shelter From the Storm,” and on April 25, Miley Cyrus sat outside by a fire pit as she belted out a stunning rendition of Pink Floyd’s 1970s classic “Wish You Were Here.”

 All of the Saturday Night Live musical guests and hosts — including Tom Hanks, cold open guest star Brad Pitt, and this week’s guest host Kristen Wiig — have been unannounced ahead of time since the show went to an at-home format.